IgniteUI/indigo-design-docfx/en/components/spline-chart.md

 ## Chart Type

-This is where the chart can be switched between Spline and Spline Area.
-The Spline Area Chart is the same as the Spline, but the area between the X axis and the line itself is filled in the series's color.
-The area chart is used best to represent how big of a change there is and what the trend is over time.
+The Chart Type allows switching between Spline and Area.
+The latter one has the area between the X-axis and the spline filled with the series' color.
+Area charts are used to represent how big of a change there is and what the trend is over time.

 <img class="responsive-img" src="../images/spline_area_chart_three_series.png" srcset="../images/spline_area_chart_three_series@2x.png 2x" />